Out of Practice: Broadcast

 Rumors of cancellation circulated after midseason replacement The New Adventures of Old Christine opened in the show's time slot in March 2006.
 In an interview, however, Burrell asserted that "[w]e're going on hiatus from the air for two months, but we're coming back in March with all-new shows."
 Two more episodes were shown on Wednesday, March 22, and Wednesday, March 29, at 8 ET/PT.
 The series was pulled from the schedule along with Courting Alex due to low ratings.

 Syndication

 As of December 2009, the show is being broadcast on Universal HD.
 The show's full 22 episodes are available to view as part of Amazon's streaming service.

 International airings

 Beginning in April 2008, the show was broadcast on Comedy Central Poland at a rate of three episodes per week.
 The series was also shown in Australia, at 6:30pm Saturdays from October 2006; however the series attracted low audience shares, and was consequently taken off after five weeks.
 It reappeared in mid-2007 in a late-night timeslot, where it completed its run.

 In Autumn of 2006 it was aired on AVALA in Serbia daily, with a re-run in 2007.
-In 2013, AVALA lost its national frequency.